The City of Oshawa splash pads are free for anyone to use! Here’s where to find them:

 Rotary Park: This downtown splash pad features two cane sprays, is located very close to the childrens’ playground, and steps from the Rotary Pool.
 Bathrooms can be found in the pool changerooms, but you’ll need permission from City of Oshawa staff manning the admission booth before you head in.
 50 Centre Street.

-Lakeview Park: The cane spray at this splash pad cools off children who have been climbing, swinging and sliding around at the park’s extensive play area.
+Lakeview Park: Open at the end of May, the cane spray at this splash pad cools off children who have been climbing, swinging and sliding around at the park’s extensive play area.
 Busy during hot weather, there’s plenty of shade on the grounds of Lakeview Park, plus picnic tables, a snack bar, washrooms, and, of course, the public beach.
 1500 Simcoe Street South.